ʼOle language: Phonology

+Additionally, ʼOle has two tones; high and low.

 Vocabulary

 Hyslop (2016) notes that ʼOlekha has borrowed heavily from East Bodish and Tibetic languages, but also has a layer of native vocabulary items.
 Numerals are mostly borrowed from East Bodish languages, while body parts and nature words are borrowed from both Tibetic and East Bodish languages.
 Hyslop (2016) lists the following ʼOlekha words of clearly indigenous (non-borrowed) origin.